-We will be using information from your / your child's medical records, NHS Digital and other central NHS registries in order to undertake this study and will use the minimum personally-identifiable information possible.
+We will be using information from your / your child's medical records, NHS Digital and other central NHS registries in order to undertake this study and will use the minimum personally-identifiable information possible but this will include your/your child's NHS number.
 These registries include the Royal College of General Practitioners and the UK Health Security Agency.
 The Universities of Oxford and Surrey process data on their behalf.

 We will keep identifiable information about you for less than 3 months after the study has finished.
-This excludes any research documents with personal information, such as consent forms, which will be held securely at the University of Oxford for 20 years after the end of the study.
+This excludes any research documents with personal information, such as consent forms, which will be held securely at the University of Oxford for 10 years after the end of the study.